The simple application you have created so far can now be launched. The application contains "Power"

 .
 The object of this type will "represent" graphics of the panel window in the object tree.
 The text entered in the "Panel title

-" configurator will be seen by the operator in the application panel list.
+" configurator will be seen by the user in the application panel list.
 Enter the panel title text for example: Panel Boiler 1

 .
 Leave the other configurators unchanged.